ANGELKORADIYA/ForgeOAgent/README.md

 ## 💡 Usage Examples

 - **Quick prompt improvement:**
-	Use Simple Mode to enhance text, code, or emails with a single command.
+	Use Inquirer Mode to enhance text, code, or emails with a single command.
 - **Context-aware automation:**
-	Use Main Mode to leverage previous conversations and agent context for more complex tasks.
+	Use Executor Mode to leverage previous conversations and agent context for more complex tasks.

 ---